mrchandoo/cordova-plugin-decimal-keyboard/README.md

 If you want to localize decimal character, you can change using decimal-char attribute
 <img src=https://github.com/mrchandoo/cordova-plugin-decimal-keyboard/blob/master/screenshots/Different%20Decimal%20Char.PNG width=25% height=25% />

+Two functions are added because iOS 11 does not trigger keyboard events when you change between two fields with the same keyboard type.
+You should use this functions on focus/blur of the fields respectively:
+- addDecimalToKeyboard()
+- removeDecimalFromKeyboard();

 ## Known Issues
 * Does not handle screen rotation.
 ## License